Skip to main content

 Voting on campus at the Library

-For the local elections on 4 May 2023, the University will have a polling station in The Library on our Claverton Down campus, open from 7am to 10pm.
+For the General Election on 4 July 2024, the University will have a polling station in The Library on our Claverton Down campus, open from 7am to 10pm.
 Remember to bring your proof of identity when you come to vote.

 This campus polling station is only for students who registered to vote with a campus address (in halls of residence).
 If you live elsewhere in the city, your polling card will direct you to the polling station for your local area.

 The Polling Station will be in the Library Food and Drink area on Level 2 (the south-east corner of the Library Entrance level, facing onto the Parade).
-You won't be able to use the study and rest area, or the vending machines, from the evening of 3 May until early on 5 May.
+You won't be able to use the study and rest area, or the vending machines.

 On this page